threatgrid/zuko/README.md

 Output can be set dynamically, or by using the `set-output!` function.
 Available options are:

 - `nil` or `""`: write to standard output or console.
+- "filename": appends to a file.
+This works in Clojure or ClojureScript on Node.js.
 - Atom: data will be added via `conj`
 - `java.io.Writer`: sent to the writer (Clojure only).